Hikaru Nakamura: 2021: Champions Chess Tour and return to over-the-board chess

 Nakamura continued to play the Champions Chess Tour with the Opera Euro Rapid tournament in February 2021.
 In the initial round-robin phase of the tournament, Nakamura compiled an up-and-down record.
 His final round-robin game against fellow American grandmaster Sam Shankland was pivotal.
 A win or draw in the game would have secured Nakamura's qualification to the tournament's knockout phase.
 He obtained a winning position against Shankland but failed to convert the advantage and eventually lost the game.
 This resulted in his exclusion from the knockout phase based on tiebreaks with Russian grandmaster Daniil Dubov.

 In the Magnus Carlsen Invitational, the next tournament on the Champions Chess Tour, Nakamura scored +3−0=12 to place fourth in the preliminary stage and thus qualified for the knockout phase.
 He then lost his two-day quarterfinal match against Russian GM Ian Nepomniachtchi.
 He drew 2–2 with Nepomniachtchi on the first day but lost 2½–½ on the second day.

 Nakamura scored +4−0=11 in the preliminary stage of the New In Chess Classic, the fifth event of the Champions Chess Tour, thus finishing second and qualifying for the tournament's knockout stage.
 After defeating Lê Quang Liêm and Shakhriyar Mamedyarov in the quarterfinals and semifinals, respectively, he lost to Magnus Carlsen 3–1 in the first match of the final and drew the second match 2–2, thus losing the final and finishing in second place.
 Nakamura qualified for the knockouts of the other two events, FTX Crypto Cup and Chessable Masters, finishing in the overall fifth place in the Tour after showing the second strongest performance in the Tour Final.

-In August 2021, Nakamura won the Saint Louis Rapid and Blitz competition without a single loss in his first over-the-board tournament since before the COVID-19 pandemic.
+In August 2021, Nakamura won the Saint Louis Rapid and Blitz competition without a single loss in his first tournament since before the COVID-19 pandemic.
 He had three wins and six draws in the rapid portion, as well as six wins and twelve draws in the blitz portion.

 In December 2021, he won Chess.com's 2021 Speed Chess Championship by defeating GM Wesley So 23–8 in the final match.
 This was his fourth successive victory in this event.

 From 26 to 28 December 2021, Nakamura participated in the 2021 World Rapid Chess Championship in Warsaw, where he ended up in sixth place after tiebreaks.
 On the 29th he played the first leg of the 2021 World Blitz Chess Championship, but had to forfeit the tournament due to testing positive for COVID-19.